 Less Socializing & the Technology Gap: During any time of the year, depression can be caused by social isolation.
-Help your senior to spend more time with family, friends and neighbors, and when unpredictable spring weather makes visiting difficult, call them for a chat or write a letter that can be read over and over.
+Help the senior to spend more time with family, friends and neighbors, and when unpredictable spring weather makes visiting difficult, call them for a chat or write a letter that can be read over and over.

 While the younger generations are staying well connected with all of today’s high tech gadgets, the elderly are often left out.
 Older family members need to feel connected, wanted, and loved, too.
 Some training in electronic ways to connect may help bridge the gap, but many elderly people are incapable of mastering email, Facebook or Skype.
 Friends can play a vital role in socialization, and new friends can be found at senior centers, church activities or even the library.

 Loneliness: Older people are particularly vulnerable to loneliness.
 Loss of a spouse, friends, family, mobility or income can all play a part.
 Studies show that being lonely is a leading cause for poor physical and mental health among the elderly and can even lead to early death.
-When loneliness sets in, it can increase the risk of high blood pressure, over-eating, under-eating, excessive drinking, depression, heart disease and other debilitating diseases, such as arthritis, osteoporosis and glaucoma.
+When loneliness sets in, it can increase the risk of high blood pressure, over-eating, under-eating, excessive drinking, senior depression, heart disease and other debilitating diseases, such as arthritis, osteoporosis and glaucoma.
 People who are lonely are twice as likely to become less involved in daily activities.
 Alleviating loneliness often can be achieved by more one-on-one contacts of any kind—with friends, family, community &/or assisted living activities and other group services.

 Lack of Exercise: Exercise has proved to be almost as effective as medication for some in relieving the symptoms of depression.
 It produces natural endorphins that act like a drug to increase happiness.
 Even a short walk or chair exercises can give an elderly person a feeling of accomplishment and self-esteem.
 Exercise is one of the few things that has been proved to slow the advance of some forms of dementia, such as Alzheimer’s.